umarbutler/phonetik/README.md

 # phonetik

-A parallel corpus of [INSERT_NUMBER] unique Arabic words (with diacritical marks) and their Latin transliterations/romanizations (Brockelmann style).
+A parallel corpus of 65,046 unique Arabic words (with diacritical marks) and their Latin transliterations/romanizations (Brockelmann style).

 This corpus was obtained by web-scraping [Wiktionary](https://en.wiktionary.org).